betfair-datascientists/betfair-datascientists.github.io/src/docs/reviews/betAngelRatings.md

 **Trigger bet rule**

-This is the trigger on Excel forumula we created earlier, and it needs to go in column L (L9 for the first runner).
+This is the trigger on Excel formula we created earlier, and it needs to go in column L (L9 for the first runner).

 ``` excel tab="Multi line"
 =IF(